icme/cme257-advanced-julia/class/class1/worksheet1.md

 23. How can you create a dict (i.e. dictionary, associative array, map)?
 24. How can you create a set?
 25. How can you use explicit boolean "True" and "False" values?
+26. How can I add an entry to the end of a vector?
+27. How do I create a queue and add and remove entries from it?

 ### Programming Tools

-26. How can you time an operation?
+28. How can you time an operation?
-27. How can you find the type of something?
+29. How can you find the type of something?
-28. How can you see LLVM code?
+30. How can you see LLVM code?
-29. What is an example of a macro?
+31. What is an example of a macro?
-30. How can you tell which version of Julia you are running?
+32. How can you tell which version of Julia you are running?
+33. How can you check the documentation of a function from the REPL/notebook?